Can you sing the theme tune? – 5 TV favourites

 Originally planned for Chas and Dave to sing the ‘Only Fools and Horses’ theme tune it was Sullivan who in the end composed a set of lyrics for the song and sang them himself.
 It was also Sullivan who decided that the saxophone led instrumental needed lyrics that described the shows bizarre title.

-Both theme songs managed to dodge the BBC’s strict crediting rules and tight regulations allowing both to be played in full.
+Both theme songs managed to dodge the BBC’s strict crediting rules and tight regulations allowing them to be played in full.

 Minder/ ‘I Could Be So Good For You’